 Understand your legal rights and options as a survivor of sexual assault and abuse.

-Survivor’s Justice is an organization on a mission to help heal, educate, and empower people who have been impacted by sexual assault and abuse.
+Survivor’s Justice is committed to supporting, educating, and empowering individuals affected by sexual assault and abuse.

-All content, links, and information on our site is designed to be as accurate, unbiased, and up-to-date as possible.
-However, Survivor’s Justice is not a substitute for professional medical or legal advice and we do not endorse any third-party organizations or individuals unless explicitly stated otherwise.
+We strive to ensure all content, links, and resources on our site are accurate, objective, and regularly updated.
+However, the information we provide is not intended to replace professional medical or legal advice.
+We do not endorse any third-party organizations or individuals unless clearly stated.

-Survivor’s Justice partners with nonprofits, law firms, and other organizations.
-We will not share your information without prior consent and abide by all privacy laws and regulations.
+Survivor’s Justice collaborates with nonprofits, law firms, and other trusted partners.
+Your privacy is important to us — we will never share your personal information without your explicit consent and are fully compliant with applicable privacy laws and regulations.

 Survivor’s Justice © 2025